DutchMaker/DM-02/Documentation/Assembly-language.md

 - *Assembler must know memory offset (wether it runs from ROM or RAM)*
 - Stack space starts at the end of RAM and works its way back to the start when data is pushed onto it.
 - The entire RAM may be used for stack.
-- MAR can increment by one - used when loading 16-bit data

 <a name="instruction-reference"></a>